Rosadojonathan/site-perso2/README.md

 # site-perso2

-Created my own personal website in React / NodeJS Deployed on a DO Droplet.
-Used Nginx.
+Created my own personal website in React / NodeJS Deployed on a DO Droplet with Nginx as my webserver.